fastverse/fastverse/README.md

 ## Packages

-The *fastverse* consists of 6 core packages (7 dependencies in total) that provide broad based statistical and data manipulation functionality and have a carefully managed API.
+The *fastverse* consists of 6 core packages (7 dependencies in total) which provide broad C/C++ based statistical and data manipulation functionality and have carefully managed APIs.
 These packages are installed and attached along with the `fastverse` package.
-In addition, the user has the option (via the `fastverse_entend()` function) to freely attach extension packages offering more specific functionality.

 ### Core fastverse